trimstray/nginx-admins-handbook/README.md

   - `reload` - reloads the configuration without stopping Nginx processes
   - `reopen` - instructs Nginx to reopen log files

+#### Nginx processes

+Nginx has **one master process** and **one or more worker processes**.

+The main purpose of the master process is to read and evaluate configuration files, as well as maintain the worker processes.

+Master process should be started as **root** user, because this will allow Nginx to open sockets below 1024 (it needs to be able to listen on port 80 for HTTP and 443 for HTTPS).

+The worker processes do the actual processing of requests.
+These are spawned by the master process, and the user and group will as specified.

-#### Control Nginx processes
+###### Control Nginx processes

-The following signals can be sent to the master process:
+The following signals can be sent to the Nginx master process:

 | <b>SIGNAL</b> | <b>DESCRIPTION</b> |
 | :---         | :---         |